ProjectCodeKw/Computer-Arch.-Project/README.md

 3.  **CUDA Kernel Selection and Project Setup:**

     * Open your Visual Studio and create a new CUDA project.
-    * Choose the specific LBP kernel implementation you want to run (e.g., a basic LBP, a uniform LBP, etc.) and copy its CUDA C code (`.cu` file) into your Visual Studio CUDA project.
+    * Choose the specific LBP kernel implementation you want to run and copy its CUDA C code (`.cu` file) into your Visual Studio CUDA project.
     * Replace the default `kernel.cu` content (or whatever the default CUDA file is named) with the code of your chosen LBP kernel.

 4.  **Modifying Image Paths in `main()`:**

     * Locate the `main()` function in your CUDA C code.
-    * Find the variables that store the paths to the input images (e.g., `const char* inputImagePath = "image512.pgm";`).
+    * Find the variables that store the paths to the input images.
     * **If using default images:** Ensure the paths correctly point to `image512.pgm`, `image128.pgm`, or `image1024.pgm` (or whichever default image you intend to use).
-    * **If using custom converted images:** Update the `inputImagePath` variable with the **correct and absolute path** to your converted PGM image. **Important:** Make sure to use forward slashes `/` in the path and ensure there are no spaces in the path.
+    * **If using custom converted images:** Update the `inputPath` variable with the **correct and absolute path** to your converted PGM image. **Important:** Make sure to use forward slashes `/` in the path and ensure there are no spaces in the path.
 For example:
         ```c++
         const char* inputImagePath = "C:/Users/YourName/Pictures/converted_image.pgm";
         ```

 5.  **Modifying Output Path:**

-    * Find the variable that specifies the output path for the processed LBP image (e.g., `const char* outputPath = "lbp_output.pgm";`).
+    * Find the variable that specifies the output path for the processed LBP image.
     * Modify this `outputPath` variable to the desired location and filename for the resulting LBP image in PGM format.
 Ensure you use forward slashes `/` and no spaces in the path, similar to the input path.
 For example:
         ```c++
         const char* outputPath = "D:/Results/lbp_processed.pgm";